proinsias/proinsias.github.io/_posts/2023/2023-05-02-jq-getting-all-the-values-of-an-array.md

 ---
 layout: single
-title: 'Jq: Getting all the values of an array'
+title: "Jq: Getting all the values of an array"
 excerpt: Different approaches to extract the information you want
 date: 2023-05-02
 last_modified_at: 2023-05-03 01:09:29